BlaiseAtCTS/Training-Notes/Agile/Agile.md

 Small functionality will be shown to client during each iteration.

 #### PI(Program Increment) planning in scrum
 6hrs of meeting.
-6 months of release.
+6 months of release. (typically occurs every 8-12 weeks).
 PI -> Deciding on the prioritized feature/epic.
 There will n number of user stories under it, eg. Design registration form. (subtask)
 They will add these features to **Release back log.**
 A large scale planning event with Client, all stakeholders.
 Sprint team names will be like unicorn, lion etc.
 All sprint teams will be having their breakout session, in this they will decide which feature should be added to which iteration.
+AgileReleaseTrain (ART), is a collection of multiple Agile teams.

 #### Scrum Lifecycle
 Product back log -> contains all features.